miclovich/message-sending-metrics/README.md

  When kannel has restarted successfully, run `speedtest.py`; posting to `kannel` will take a short while, now, the wait begins before you actually run the second test found inside `logfileparser/kannelparser.py`

- Observe from the `bearbox' output in the terminal, even when messages are "sent" to kannel, they still have to be processed, and this kind of output is typically [shown](https://gist.github.com/1281287)
+ Observe from the `bearbox` output in the terminal, even when messages are "sent" to kannel, they still have to be processed, and this kind of output is typically [shown](https://gist.github.com/1281287).
+When all this "message churning" is complete, run `python logfileparser/kannelparser.py`